Canon Digital IXUS: Models

 The same camera models are released in Europe, the US, and Japan under different names.
 The cameras themselves are identical apart from the front fascia, according to the parts lists.
 The Canon model number on the bottom is consistent between marketing names.

 This article uses the Digital IXUS model names unless otherwise stated.
 The comparison tables in this article list equivalent IXY Digital and PowerShot Digital ELPH model names.

 All models use lithium ion batteries of Canon proprietary design, though third-party equivalents are readily available.

 All models introduced before 2010 use RGBG Bayer filter (except the original Digital IXUS, which uses a CYGM filter) CCD sensors made by Sony.
-IXUS 300 HS/PowerShot Digital ELPH SD4000 IS/IXY 30S introduced in May 2010 and all following models have back-illuminated CMOS sensor.
+IXUS 300 HS/PowerShot Digital ELPH SD4000 IS/IXY 30S introduced in May 2010 and almost all following models have back-illuminated CMOS sensor.
+Exceptions exist, such as the PowerShot ELPH 180 which was released in 2016 and has a CCD.
 Images are recorded as JPEGs.
 Raw image files are not accessible without the use of third party firmware such as CHDK.

 In 2010, Canon dropped the prefix "Digital" as well as suffix "IS" (Image Stabilization) from the names of the new models e.g. IXUS 105.
 A similar change was applied to the IXY-series names used in the Japanese market.
 The United States market naming was simplified in 2011: "Digital" and "IS" were removed as well as "SD" prefix.
 Newer US and European model carry "HS" suffix, that stands for "high sensitivity".

 The Digital IXUS series slots above the PowerShot A in Canon's point-and-shoot lineup, with models in the Digital IXUS range commanding a considerable price premium.
 However, since the late 2000s, with the falling prices of Digital IXUS models in Canadian and U.S. markets, they have become among some of the lower-priced models available as PowerShot A models are gradually withdrawn from the market and not replaced.